Top 7 Small Business Trends to Grow Your Customer Base in 2022

 Prior to the pandemic, the SMBs had little to no online presence.
-The reason being that they weren’t aware of its potential.
+The reason was that they weren’t aware of its potential.
 Not just that, their traffic majorly consisted of walk-in customers, so the need for an online presence wasn’t mandatory.
 But a lot has changed post the pandemic and the consequent lockdowns.

 With home quarantine and social distancing guidelines in place, people stayed away from these marketplaces.